Is My Dog Stressed?

 Is your dog panting and excessively drooling on a day that isn't that hot?
 This is a sign of stress.
 Teeth chattering, repetitive licking of their lips or nose, cheek puffing, showing their teeth or wrinkling their muzzle are further signs of stress.

 Dogs that are stressed with often have their ears pinned back, or always upright and alert.
 In either case, the ears are not in a normal, relaxed position.

 Overall Body Language

 Watch your dog's body for signs of stress.
 When you see the body tense or the dog freezing in position, these are classic cues that they are in distress.
 Low body posture, trembling, shaking, or shedding excessively are also clues to your dog's emotional state.

-Tools & Tips to Help you Reduce your Dog's Stress
+Tools & Tips to Help When Your Dog is Stressed

 - Play with your dog!
 Physical activity will help to calm your dog tremendously.
 Play long enough for your dog to truly get that energy out.

 - Create a safe zone and spend time with your dog in this zone.
 You can help your dog to calm down by being calm yourself.